SINTEFMedtek/CustusX/source/plugins/org.custusx.core.openigtlink3/doc/org_custusx_core_openigtlink_datatransfer.md

 ===========================================================

-This widget handles network connections to OpenIGTLink servers or clients and can e.g. be used to stream video \ref org_custusx_core_video_streamer_openigtlink.
+This widget handles network connections to OpenIGTLink servers or clients and can e.g. be used to stream video \ref org_custusx_core_video_streamer_openigtlink.<br>
 It can only handle 1 connection at a time.
 Select if you want this application to behave as a server or a client.
 Specify the ip and port you want to connect to and selected what kind of OpenIGTLink application you are connecting to.
-This is important as different application sends different information in the OpenIGTLink packages.
+This is important as different application sends different information in the OpenIGTLink packages.<br>

-The plugin supports OpenIGTLink 3.
+The plugin supports OpenIGTLink version 3.

 Ultrasound streaming and position tracking with PLUS / OpenIGTLinkIO
 ===========================================================